EpicGames/SPIRV-Tools/docs/syntax.md

 generally has no idea what that value stands for.
 So how does it know there is exactly one `<id>` and three number literals following in that instruction, before the next one begins?
-And if `LocalSize` is replaced by an arbitrary `!<integer>`, how does it know to take the next three tokens (instead of zero or one, both of which are possible in the absence of certainty that `LocalSize` provided)?
+And if `LocalSize` is replaced by an arbitrary `!<integer>`, how does it know to take the next three tokens instead of zero or one, both of which are possible in the absence of certainty that `LocalSize` provided?
 The answer is a simple rule governing the parsing of instructions with `!<integer>` in them:

 When a token in the assembly program is a `!<integer>`, that integer value is